pro9er5/digress-digest/_posts/2025-02-08-starting-somewhere.markdown

 special type of pros/cons list.
 It worked like this:

 - Consider one possible fork in your life path
-- Write down the pros and cons of taking deciding one direction
+- Write down the pros and cons of deciding one direction
-- Finally, and this is the important part, include the pros and cons of *not* taking that path.
+- Finally, and this is the important part, include the pros and cons of *not* taking that path

 What you end up with is a 2x2 grid.
-Make one for every scenario you are considering, no scenario should be rejected at face value.
+Make one for every scenario you are considering— no scenario should be rejected at face value.
 The more of these you have, the deeper you will be able to dive into what *you* (not someone else) really want to make of your future.